 Nursing and Student Health Services

-The State of Oregon has new requirements for non-medical exemptions.
-As of March 1, 2014, parents who wish to claim non-medical exemptions must complete an on online vaccine education module or provide documentation from their child's physician before enrolling their child for the first time, declaring a new exemption or when changing school levels.
-Follow the link below to access additional information from the state including required forms.
+Parents who wish to claim non-medical exemptions must complete an on online vaccine education module or provide documentation from their child's physician before enrolling their child for the first time, declaring a new exemption or when changing school levels.
+Click here to access additional information from the state including required forms.

 Ashland School District is concerned about the health and well being of all students.
 Child Development Specialists are on-staff at each elementary school and a school nurse and nurse practitioner are on site at AMS and AHS respectively.